Winter's here, and so is comfort food.

 But there are a couple more things you should know about making your own soup.

-What You Prepare it in Matters as Much as
+What You Prepare It in Matters as Much as Your Top-Quality Ingredients

 Independent tests show that aluminum and stainless steel pots can potentially leach heavy metals into your soup.